ftsrg/theta/subprojects/xcfa/xcfa/README.md

 Semantically, the _XCFA_ formalism describes an _asynchronous_ system, where processes are constantly executing statements on enabled transitions nondeterministically, until no such process remains (which either means a deadlock situation, or a completed execution).
 Statements are always atomic, but groups of statements can also be specified to be atomic when enclosed among _AtomicBeginStmt_ and _AtomicEndStmt_ statements.
 After any number of executed _AtomicBeginStmts_ a single _AtomicEndStmt_ ends the atomic block, and an _AtomicEndStmt_ is no-op without a preceding _AtomicBeginStmt_.

+_XCFA_ models can be _static_ or _dynamic_ depending on whether all threads are spawned on entry, or threads can spawn and await other threads.

 ### Related projects

 * [`cfa`](../cfa/README.md): The ancestor project of the XCFA formalism, it can represent single-process